Best Small Towns in Florida Under 10,000 Residents

 Criteria for Selecting the 50 Best Small Towns

 Selecting the 50 best small towns in Florida was no easy task.
-We considered several factors to ensure that each town on our list deserved its spot.
+We considered several factors to ensure that each of these small cities in Florida on our list deserved its spot.

 Criteria For Selecting the 50 Best Small Towns in Florida: